nctruong/technical-assets/instruction_and_explanation.md

 - TwoPointsRoute: this is the class which inherits `Route`.
 Because this class is a `Route` but it's the direct route between two points (towns).
 It also provides the functions needed to query data from memory as class methods.
 - Trip: according to the requirement, we have to deal with trips.
 Doing a bunch of things to calculate the number of trips, distance, finding out the shortest trip, based on the number of stops, starting and ending point. `Trip` class inherits `Route` because a trip is also a `Route` but it has extra behaviors.

+Modules:
+- RouteFinder: providing indepedent methods to find foutes as its name.
+- RouteProcessor: providing independent methods to deal with routes as its name.

 ### Easy to maintain
 In order to decouple regular changeable code from less changeable code, we split Trip's independent methods into two modules `RouteFinder` and `RouteProcessor`.
 Each module has single responsibility as it's name.
 Trip inherits Route to reuse the attributes and methods.
 Logically, Trip is a Route.
 TwoPointsRoute is same.